hafizmujadidKhalid/The-Road-Warior-oreilly-kata-2023/README.md

 ### Architectural Style
 The overarching Architectural Style for the system is Microservices whereas Event Driven Architecture [(Event-Carried State Transfer)](https://martinfowler.com/articles/201701-event-driven.html) and CQRS are used when approperiate.

-For more details on the reasoning behind the decision, please check [ADR001](<ADRs/ADR001 - Architectural Style.md>)
+For more details on the reasoning behind the decision, please check [ADR001](<ADRs/ADR001 - use Microservice Architecture.md>).

 ### Component Diagram